Skip to main content

 Guatemala, south

-In the south, in the plain and along the Pacific coast, the heat is intense throughout the year; in winter, the trade winds warm up as they descend on the leeward side of the mountains.
-So, the winter here is hot, with highs around 31/32 degrees Celsius (88/90 °F), but sometimes even above; on the positive side, it's sunny and not too humid.
-In March and April, before the rains, the hottest days occur, with peaks of 36/37 °C (97/99 °F).
+In the south, in the plain and along the Pacific coast, there is intense heat throughout the year, since in winter, the trade winds warm up as they descend on the leeward side of the mountains.

 In the south, the dry season from late November to mid-April is very evident.
 From May to October, the rains are more abundant in the area at the foot of the volcanoes: in Mazatenango they amount to 2,500 mm (100 in) per year.